Skip to main content

 On November 3, 2014, the Georgia Tech Scheller College of Business lost a distinguished scholar and beloved colleague with the passing of Professor Sandra (Sandy) Slaughter.
 She was a beacon of inspiration who transformed the field of information technology through her research and passion for mentorship.
 Now, ten years later, she continues to exemplify how one person's dedication can elevate an entire field while nurturing the next generation of researchers.

-Slaughter served as a faculty member from 2007 to 2014, holding the Alton M. Costley Chair in Information Technology Management and serving as the area coordinator from 2012 to 2014.
+Slaughter served as a faculty member from 2007 to 2014, holding the Alton M. Costley Chair and serving as Information Technology Management area coordinator from 2012 to 2014.
 She also served as an adjunct professor in the College of Computing and co-directed the formation of the Master of Science in Analytics program as well as the Business Analytics Center.
 Before coming to Georgia Tech, she was a tenured associate professor at Carnegie Mellon Tepper School of Business.
 She began her IT career in industry as a software project leader and systems analyst at companies including HP, Rockwell International, and Square D Corporation.

 Celebrating Academic Excellence